‘The Masked Singer’ spoilers: Piglet is …

+Sports was also the theme of the Week 4 clues package.
+The scoreboard read 11 to 3.
+Nick married Vanessa Minnillo in 2011 and they have three children.
+Piglet’s football helmet had a mustang logo; Nick is from Kentucky, a state renowned for horse racing including the annual Derby at Churchill Downs.
+He was raised in the suburbs of Cincinnati, home to the Flying Pig marathon.
+Another of Nick’s favorite sports, baseball, was also referenced in Week 4; he owns a stake in the Tacoma Rainiers, the farm team for the Seattle Mariners.

-The Piglet’s love life has featured in each of his clues packages, much as Nick’s has been a big part of his public persona.
-In Week 2, the Piglet revealed that he remained a romantic even though his heart has been broken.
-Nick and his first wife, Jessica Simpson, had a very public split in 2005.
-In Week 5, we saw a shot of Hawaii.
-Nick proposed to Jessica in the Aloha State.
+Piglet’s Week 2 clues package was themed to “The Bachelor” and Nick’s love life certainly seems like a reality show at times.
+Nick and Vanessa now host the Netflix reality dating competition series “Love is Blind.”
+The Piglet revealed that he remained a romantic even though his heart has been broken.
+Nick and his first wife, Jessica Simpson, had a very public split in 2005; in Week 5, we saw a shot of Hawaii, which is where Nick proposed to Jessica.

-Piglet’s Week 2 clues package was themed to “The Bachelor.”
-Nick and his second wife, Vanessa Minnillo, host the Netflix reality dating competition series “Love is Blind.”
 And just like the Piglet, Nick told Vanessa that he was in love with her on their second date.
 The pair met when this beauty queen turned TV reporter appeared in his 2006 video “What’s Left of Me.”

+In Week 7, the Piglet told us that his favorite food was cotton candy, a staple of summer fun fairs.
+Nick and his pal Justin Jeffre performed in a barbershop quartet at the Kings Island amusement park before forming 98 Degrees with Nick’s brother Drew Lachey and Jeff Timmons.

+98 Degrees released four chart-topping albums with sales topping 10 million; as a group, this season’s contestants have racked up sales of 55 million albums.
+The group’s self-titled debut disc went gold while each of their next three releases sold more than a million copies apiece and was certified platinum; as a whole, the contenders for the Golden Mask have 25 gold and platinum records.

 SEE ‘The Masked Singer’ spoilers: Cluedle-Doo is …

-The Week 4 clues package had a sports theme.
-Lachey was the star of his high school football team.
-The scoreboard read 11 to 3; those numbers tie in to key figures in Lachey’s life: he married Vanessa in 2011 and they have three children.
-The football helmet had a mustang as the logo.
-Nick is from Kentucky, a state best-known for its horse racing including the annual Derby at Churchill Downs.
-Another of Nick’s favorite sports, baseball, was also referred to in Week 4.
-He owns a stake in the Tacoma Rainiers, the farm team for the Seattle Mariners.

-We’ll only find out if we are correct about our theory that the Piglet is Nick Lachey when he is unmasked.
+We’ll only find out if we are right about that the Piglet is Nick Lachey when he is unmasked.
 This will happen when he loses a vote or wins the show.
 Do you think we nailed the true identity of Piglet?
 Sound off in the comments section with your best guesses.

 SEE exclusive predictions: Who will win ‘The Masked Singer’?